Farewell Baghdad (2013 film): Budget and production funding

 According to Nisim Dayan, enormous sums were required to recreate the historical period.
 In addition to a grant of 157,000 shekels from Mifal HaPais, significant funding was raised from the Rabinovich Foundation.
 When the funds ran out, brothers Moshe and Leon Edery were brought in to support the production.
-The project also received backing from the Israel Land Development Company company, particularly from its leaders, Yaakov Nimrodi and Ofer Nimrodi.
+The project also received backing from the Israel Land Development Company, particularly from its leaders, Yaakov Nimrodi and Ofer Nimrodi.
 Dayan mentioned that wealthy Iraqi Jews living in London, who wished to remain anonymous, also invested in the film.

 The film's official poster lists the following supporters in this order: the Rabinovich Foundation in collaboration with the Recanati Foundation, the Ministry of Culture and Sports, Eddie Feit, Yaakov and Ofer Nimrodi, Uri David, Mifal HaPais, and the Israeli Film Encouragement Fund.
 It is likely that "Eddie Feit" and "Uri David" were among the anonymous London donors.

 According to IMDb estimates and reports from Israel's Channel 2 News, the production budget was approximately 9 million shekels.
 However, according to the NRG website, the budget was 9 million shekels.